telus-agcg-archive/alchemy-api-rb/README.md

     AlchemyAPI.key = "xxxxxxxxxxxxxxxxxx"

+You may set the key along with other config settings:

+    AlchemyAPI.configure do |config|
+      config.key = "xxxxxxxxxxxxxxxxxx"
+      config.output_mode = :xml
+    end

 Request keyword extraction for a string of text:

     results = AlchemyAPI.search(:keyword_extraction, :text => "hello world")

+Alternatively you may use a specific class:

+    results = AlchemyAPI::KeywordExtraction.search(:text => "hello world")

 Results are returned as a array of keywords extracted: